-At the moment there is no specific treatment for MERS-CoV but early medical care can save lives.
+At the moment there is no specific treatment for MERS but early medical care can save lives.

 How health authorities will prevent its spread in Australia

-The World Health Organization (WHO) is working with countries that have had people with MERS-CoV to try and stop it spreading and to find out more about the disease.
+The World Health Organization (WHO) is working with countries that have had people with MERS to try and stop it spreading and to find out more about the disease.

-There have been no people with MERS-CoV in Australia.
-Doctors and hospitals in Australia are ready to look after a person with MERS-CoV.
+There have been no people with MERS in Australia.
+Doctors and hospitals in Australia are ready to look after a person with MERS.

 - Asking a sick person to wear a mask over their mouth and be in a room by themselves.

-- Laboratory and healthcare workers seeing patients or handling specimens would follow special safety guidelines.
+- Laboratory and healthcare workers seeing patients or handling specimens following special safety guidelines.

-- Health departments would be told that there is a person with MERS-CoV.
+- Health departments being told that there is a person with MERS.

-- Health departments would follow up people who had been in close contact with that person so they can be given information and be tested if necessary.
+- Health departments following up people who have been in close contact with that person so they can be given information and be tested if necessary.

 What should a person do if they become unwell

-If you become unwell whilst travelling in the Middle East, you should not wait until you arrive back in Australia.
+If you become unwell whilst travelling in the Middle East, you should not wait until you arrive back in Australia to seek medical assistance.
 See a doctor or go the local emergency department.

-If you have returned from the Middle East within the last 14 days or have had contact with someone who may have had MERS-CoV and get a fever, cough, shortness of breath or are worried you should see your doctor or go to the emergency department.
-It is important that you tell the receptionist or nurse that you have visited the Middle East or have had contact with someone who may have had MERS-CoV when you arrive.
+If you have returned from the Middle East recently or have had contact with someone who may have had MERS and get a fever, cough, shortness of breath or are worried, you should see your doctor or go to the emergency department.
+It is important that you tell the receptionist or nurse that you have visited the Middle East or have had contact with someone who may have had MERS when you arrive.